Policy 11B: Faculty Salary

 Merit is the constant principle on which salary increases are made, but, because the salary pool varies from year to year, the actual “reward” that a faculty member gains for meritorious performance can vary from year to year.
 Two faculty members who begin with the same salary and who have equally productive records could find themselves, after 5 or 10 years, with different salaries simply due to variations in the merit pool from one year to the next and the timing of their productivity.
 Evaluations using career merit allow a unit to remedy any inadvertent discrepancies caused by the vicissitudes of budgets and timing.

 The university is committed to equity for minorities and women and has followed a practice of periodic reviews of the salary profiles of these groups compared to others.
 Each campus also now has a process for reviewing the salary grievances of individual faculty to ensure equitable evaluation of merit.

 Market increments are increases in salaries given to departments and/or individuals to match significant competitive changes in the salary available to members of a particular discipline or specialty at comparable institutions.
 At times, shortages drive up the salaries of specialists in a field; in order to keep valued faculty in these fields and maintain quality at the university, market increments are provided.

 Merit is the historical basis for all salary increases at the University of Colorado.
-Peer evaluation of faculty performance in the areas of teaching, research/creative work, and service forms the basis for merit increases.
+Peer evaluation of faculty performance in the areas of teaching, research/creative work, and leadership and service forms the basis for merit increases.
 Salary adjustments or increases that take into account market, career, equity, or structural factors must be simultaneously based on merit.

 Non-Base Building Salary